talon-one/talon_one.rb/docs/IntegrationApi.md

 Create coupon reservation

 Create a coupon reservation for specified customer profiles on the specified coupon.
+You can also create a reservation via the Campaign Manager using the [Create coupon code reservation effect](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code).
 Reserving a coupon allows you to associate a coupon code to a given customer(s).
-You can then list the reserved coupons of a given customer with the [List customer data endpoint](/integration-api/#operation/getCustomerInventory).
-If a coupon gets created for a specific user, it will automatically show up in their coupons.
-When a user redeems a coupon, a reservation is automatically created after the redemption and the used coupon will be returned in the [List customer data endpoint](/integration-api/#operation/getCustomerInventory).  **Important:** - This endpoint creates a **soft** reservation. _Any_ customer   can use a reserved coupon code and proceed to checkout. - To create a hard reservation, use the   [Create coupons](/management-api/#operation/createCoupons) or   [Create coupons for multiple recipients](/management-api/#operation/createCouponsForMultipleRecipients) endpoints   setting the `recipientsIntegrationId` property.
-For example, you can use this endpoint and `List customer data` to create a \"coupon wallet\" by reserving coupon codes for a customer, and then displaying their \"coupon wallet\" when they visit your store.
+You can then list the reserved coupons of a given customer with the [List customer data](https://docs.talon.one/integration-api#operation/getCustomerInventory) endpoint.
+If a coupon gets created for a specific user, it will automatically appear in their coupons.
+When a user redeems a coupon, a reservation is automatically created after the redemption and the used coupon will be returned in the [List customer data](https://docs.talon.one/integration-api#operation/getCustomerInventory) endpoint.
+For example, you can use this endpoint and `List customer data` to create a _coupon wallet_ by reserving coupon codes for a customer, and then displaying their coupon wallet when they visit your store.  <div class=\"redoc-section\">   <p class=\"title\">Important</p>    This endpoint creates a **soft** reservation. _Any_ customer   can use a reserved coupon code and proceed to checkout.
+To create a hard reservation, you can:   - use the [Create coupons](https://docs.talon.one/management-api#operation/createCoupons) endpoint or,   - use the [Create coupons for multiple recipients](https://docs.talon.one/management-api#operation/createCouponsForMultipleRecipients)     endpoint setting the `recipientsIntegrationId` property or,   - create a coupon code with the **Reservation mandatory** option then use the [Create coupon code reservation effect](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code). </div>  To delete a reservation, use the [Delete reservation](https://docs.talon.one/integration-api#tag/Coupons/operation/deleteCouponReservation) endpoint.

 ### Example